gvwilson/sensibleadventures/bookster/new.md

 Town their abracadabras.
 She hoped the spry old woman was all right.
 She and Papaere Vurt had been circling around one another for as long as Erileine could remember.
-"Just marry her and be done with it," Saedie told Vurt time and again, but that only made him laugh.
+"Just marry her and be done with it," Saedanne told Vurt time and again, but that only made him laugh.

 *He'll fight*, Erileine thought bleakly.
 Some people might not, especially once they knew Forecastle had fallen, but Papaere Vurt